 The charge may be made that we are "racists", but whites who are sensitive to our problems will realize that we must determine our own destiny.
-If persons insist on remaining because of their longevity, or because they have feelings that we are indebted to them.
 We, as Black people, must re-evaluate our history, our ideas of self, the world, Africa and her contributions to mankind.
 We must take the credit for our contributions to this society and to the world.
 Credit will be given to white people where it is due, but surely our contributions must be given credit.
-These myths (of inferiority and "savager") must be broken by Black people, so that no mistake can be made about who is accomplishing what for whom.
+These myths (of inferiority and "savagery") must be broken by Black people, so that no mistake can be made about who is accomplishing what for whom.
 This is one way to break the myths.

-As to the charge of "Black racism", as against white supremacy: we can say that the racial makeup of any organization does not anake it racist, i.e., supreme court makeup of all white judges, Black churches and Black businesses being all Black.
+As to the charge of "Black racism", as against white supremacy: we can say that the racial makeup of any organization does not make it racist, i.e., supreme court makeup of all white judges, Black churches and Black businesses being all Black.

 The naming of the newspaper, "Nitty-Gritty", which served to polarize the feelings of race, illustrated in a very graphic manner the attitudes that whites have towards cultural aspects of our society.
-The whites were opposed to the name and Blacks were affirmative on the issue.
+The whites were opposed to the name and Blacks ere affirmative on the issue.
 The alternative was the "Atlanta Voice" surely such a name could not speak to the needs of grass-roots Black people.